JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2022_10.md

 For me it is very important since, if it were understood correctly, the “spirit-matter” problem would be clarified, which has been the cause of so many clashes between excessively spiritualistic positions and excessively materialistic positions.
 I believe that, in this aspect, _The Urantia Book_ invites us to a slow and calm reflection on the reality that would translate into a greater dignity of the human being.
 The quote is as follows:

 > PARADISE is the eternal center of the universe of universes and the abiding place of the Universal Father, the Eternal Son, the Infinite Spirit, and their divine co-ordinates and associates.
 This central Isle is the most gigantic organized body of cosmic reality in all the master universe.
 Paradise is a material sphere as well as a spiritual abode.
 All of the intelligent creation of the Universal Father is domiciled on material abodes; hence must the absolute controlling center also be material, literal.
-And again it should be reiterated that spirit things and spiritual beings are *real.* ([UB 11:0.1](/en/The_Urantia_Book/11#p0_1))
+And again it should be reiterated that spirit things and spiritual beings are *real.* (<a id="a216_599"></a>[UB 11:0.1](/en/The_Urantia_Book/11#p0_1))

 Brotherly greetings.